The 6 Best Wet Cat Food Brands with Ratings & Reviews for 2019

 Nutro is a great option that comes in on the less expensive side of things.

-In fact, the only non-meat option at the top of the ingredient list is guar gum, which is a fairly safe (though not perfect) thickening agent.
+The only non-meat option at the top of the ingredient list is guar gum, which is a fairly safe (though not perfect) thickening agent.

 It includes chicken and chicken liver, which are fantastic ingredients for cats.

-Organ meat, like liver, is especially important, and provides not only protein but iron and vitamins.
+Organ meat, like liver, is especially important and provides not only protein but iron and vitamins.